PUT-PTM/2018_plant_watering/workspace/I_pot/README.md

 Download the project and compile it with System Workbench for STM32 IDE.

 ## Future improvements
-Posibility of extending for many plants
+Posibility of extending for many plants.

 ## Attributions
 * http://www.st.com/en/embedded-software/stm32-standard-peripheral-libraries.html?querycriteria=productId=LN1939